 AADD-UK does not endorse or recommend any of the treatments listed on this website.
-Also, while care is taken to ensure that information included on this website is accurate, changes and mistakes may occur.
-If you find any information that is inaccurate please contact us.
+Also, while care is taken to ensure that information included on this website is accurate, changes and mistakes may occur so with that in mind we periodically review our information.

 Not all complementary & alternative treatments are quackery, although a good few are, but the complementary and alternative treatments industry is mostly un-regulated and largely without best practice standards, so we strongly recommend that you verify and question the credentials and quality of all practitioners, ask for references (the real practitioners won’t mind answering your questions and will provide references) and also read and heed our tips for sniffing out snake oil treatments at the bottom of this page (the number of snake oil peddlers touting ADHD cures and treatments is rising rapidly).

 The following list is only a sampling of what is available, because there are far too many ADHD products and services in the Complementary and Alternative treatments world for us to list on one page so please remember the Rule of Thumb: If it sounds too good to be true, it probably is!